minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-create.rst

    mc admin accesskey create myminio/ --expiry 2025-01-15

 The date specified **must** be a future date.
+For valid datetime formats, see the :mc-cmd:`~mc admin accesskey create --expiry` flag.

 Create access key / secret key pair for a different user with custom access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~